Ajay-Kannan7/Ajay-Kannan7/README.md

 ![Alt Text](https://www.24x7dm.com/img/newimage/avento.gif)

  I'm a Front-end developer currently based in Mumbai, India.
 I'm a college student currently pursuing my Bachelor's degree in information technology.
- I'm actively learning more about the various robust tools that I can get acquainted with and improve user experience elements in my projects.
+ I'm actively learning more about various robust tools that I can get acquainted with and improve user experience elements in my projects.
  I have a keen eye for whacky and cheeky animations.

 ## My values